peerdavid/remapy/README.md

 nor endorsed by, reMarkable AS.
 I am not responsible for any damage done to your device or your data due to the use of this software.*

-*NOTE: The newest delete logic (trash) is already implemented in RemaPy and therefore your reMarkable tablet should run with software version 2.2*

 # Features